Monthly Updates for you!

 Persuasive essays are the theme of the month!
 We are currently researching the value of chocolate milk in our cafeterias and deciding to keep or eliminate it!
 After we conclude our essays, students will be choosing a topic about which to write, after some practice with the topic chosen in class!
 Wait to see just how persuasive your child can be!

-Social Studies: Chapters 12 and 13 have us analyzing the sections of the Declaration of Independence and the motivation of colonists to be free!
+Social Studies: Chapters 12 and 13 will have us analyzing the sections of the Declaration of Independence and the motivation of colonists to be free!
 We will have officially "declared" independence and will begin to prepare for the American Revolution!
 Look for lots of great work to follow!

 October is here!
 We welcome the fall with open arms and open minds!